 Old Montreal in general is a nice little place.
 The Old Port is there as well.
 There are lots of nice restaurants for you to try.
 A park there as well.
 I really like Old Montreal, it feels like you’re in another country, or continent rather.

 Mont Royal has amazing views of Montreal from it’s viewpoint.
 It is near McGill University, so you can take a stroll up the hill and find your way through the hiking trail to come up the mountain for a gorgeous view.
 Along the way, you will enjoy the nature and there is also a park where you can sit by the water and relax.
 Perhaps even have a picnic.
 Mont Royal was the best part of my trip.

 Nightlife is known to be really fun in Montreal.

 I have been to a few pubs/bars and the best one I would say is Rouge.
-It is a mid range place, where you should dress up.
-I think less younger people, which is what I was looking for.
+It is a mid ranged place, where you should dress up.
+I think there are less younger people, which is what I was looking for.
 So it really depends on what kind of crowds you’re into.

 Last weekend I was at the Jazz festival in Montreal where I witnessed some spectacular performances.
 Not all of them were musical.
 The best one I experienced was the Montreal Complement cirque.
 They are basically cirque du soleil in the making.
 If you’re in Canada around July, I highly recommend checking out jazz festival in Montreal.
 It’s a lively time to be in Montreal.

 I really enjoy my short trips in Montreal.
 I think its a nice break from Toronto sometimes.
 I wish I knew more French though.
 One day…My Duolingo app will get me there!
 One day.